Skip to main content

 The foster care liaison will provide foster parents and other legal guardians access to student records.
 In accordance with law, the district will allow a child placement agency access to a foster care student's records for the purposes of assisting the school transfer or placement of a student and fulfilling educational case management responsibilities required by the juvenile officer or by law.

 The liaison will ensure that student records are properly transferred between the Grain Valley R-V School District and any other district from or to which foster students transfer.
-When a request involves a foster care student, the liaison will:- Respond within three business days to a request for records by another district, and
+When a request involves a foster care student, the liaison will:

-- Request records from other districts within two days of enrolling a student.
+2. Request records from other districts within two days of enrolling a student.

 If a student in foster care is absent from school due to a decision by a court or child-placing agency to change the student's placement or due to a verified court appearance or related court-ordered activity, the grades and credit of the student will be calculated as of the date the student left school, and the district will not lower the student's grade as a result of absence under these circumstances.